-For the practicum, students will be attached to an appropriate institution for four weeks (20 days) at 40 hours per week.
+For the practicum, students will be assigned to an appropriate institution for a practicum experience totalling 160 hours (40 hours per week for 20 days).
 Students are required to prepare a project proposal, write a reflective journal and prepare a report on the outcome of the implementation of the proposal.
 The supervisor at the practicum placement site will provide an evaluation report to the programme coordinator.